Anti-ballistic missile: Soviet Union

 The Soviet military had requested funding for ABM research as early as 1953, but were only given the go-ahead to begin deployment of such a system on 17 August 1956.
 Their test system, known simply as System A, was based on the V-1000 missile, which was similar to the early US efforts.
 The first successful test interception was carried out on 24 November 1960, and the first with a live warhead on 4 March 1961.
 In this test, a dummy warhead was released by a R-12 ballistic missile launched from the Kapustin Yar, and intercepted by a V-1000 launched from Sary-Shagan.
 The dummy warhead was destroyed by the impact of 16,000 tungsten-carbide spherical impactors 140 seconds after launch, at an altitude of 25 km.

 The V-1000 missile system was nonetheless considered not reliable enough and abandoned in favour of nuclear-armed ABMs.
+Retired V-1000 was used to develop 1Ya2TA sounding rocket, capable of launching 520 kg scientific payload to an altitude of 400 km.
 A much larger missile, the Fakel 5V61 (known in the west as Galosh), was developed to carry the larger warhead and carry it much further from the launch site.
 Further development continued, and the A-35 anti-ballistic missile system, designed to protect Moscow, became operational in 1971.
 A-35 was designed for exoatmospheric interceptions, and would have been highly susceptible to a well-arranged attack using multiple warheads and radar black-out techniques.

 A-35 was upgraded during the 1980s to a two-layer system, the A-135.
 The Gorgon (SH-11/ABM-4) long-range missile was designed to handle intercepts outside the atmosphere, and the Gazelle (SH-08/ABM-3) short-range missile endoatmospheric intercepts that eluded Gorgon.
-The A-135 system is considered to be technologically equivalent to the United States Safeguard system of 1975.